iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-06-23-setting-git-and-github-on-mac.md

 Git is version controlling that can be installed locally.

 ## 2. Setup RSA for SSL
-RSA is used for making safe authetications via SSL.
+RSA is used for making safe authentications via SSL.

 ## 3. Setup GitHub Account
 You will get an online space to upload your code with version controlling.